yuenler/bhs/README.md

-# Official Brookline High School mobile app for Android and iOS
+# Official Brookline High School Android and iOS app

 ### How to run the app client on your computer